This post contains affiliate links. Read my disclosure policy here.

 Quick pickled red onions are incredibly versatile and can be used to spruce up various dishes.
 Here are just a few mouthwatering ideas:

-- Sandwiches and Burgers: Add a tangy punch to a vegan tuna sandwich, a vegan sloppy joe, or a delicious mushroom burger.
+- Sandwiches and Burgers: Add a tangy punch to a vegan tuna sandwich, a vegan sloppy joe, or a mushroom burger.

 - Breakfast Toast: It's the perfect topping for vegan beans on toast or this white bean avocado toast.

 - Salads: Toss a handful into your salads for an instant flavor boost.
-Their vibrant color and tangy taste will take your greens from ordinary to extraordinary.

 FAQs